-- 5.4 understand the duty to make reasonable adjustments in practice and be able to make and support reasonable adjustments in their and others' practice - 5.5 recognise the characteristics and consequences of barriers to inclusion, including for socially isolated groups - 5.6 actively challenge these barriers, supporting the implementation of change wherever possible - 5.7 recognise that regard to equality, diversity and inclusion needs to be embedded in the application of all HCPC standards, across all areas of practice - 6 understand the importance of and maintain confidentiality - 6.1 adhere to the professional duty of confidentiality and understand when disclosure may be required - 6.2 understand the principles of information and data governance and be aware of the safe and effective use of health, social care and other relevant information - 6.3 recognise and respond in a timely manner to situations where it is necessary to share information to safeguard service users, carers and/or the wider public - 6.4 understand the need to ensure that confidentiality is maintained in all situations in which service users rely on additional communication support (such as interpreters or translators) - extend to all mediums, including illustrative clinical records such as photography, video and audio recordings and digital platforms
+- 5.5: recognise the characteristics and consequences of barriers to inclusion, including for socially isolated groups - 5.6: actively challenge these barriers, supporting the implementation of change wherever possible - 5.7: recognise that regard to equality, diversity and inclusion needs to be embedded in the application of all HCPC standards, across all areas of practice

+- 6: understand the importance of and maintain confidentiality - 6.1: adhere to the professional duty of confidentiality and understand when disclosure may be required - 6.2: understand the principles of information and data governance and be aware of the safe and effective use of health, social care and other relevant information

+- 6.3: recognise and respond in a timely manner to situations where it is necessary to share information to safeguard service users, carers and/or the wider public - 6.4: understand the need to ensure that confidentiality is maintained in all situations in which service users rely on additional communication support (such as interpreters or translators) - 6.5: recognise that the concepts of confidentiality and informed consent extend to all mediums, including illustrative clinical records such as photography, video and audio recordings and digital platforms

-7 communicate effectively
+7: communicate effectively

-- 7.1 use effective and appropriate verbal and non-verbal skills to communicate with service users, carers, colleagues and others - 7.2 communicate in English to the required standard for their profession (equivalent to level 7 of the International English Language Testing System, with no element below 6.5) - 7.3 understand the characteristics and consequences of verbal and nonverbal communication and recognise how these can be affected by difference of any kind, including, but not limited to, protected characteristics, intersectional experiences and cultural differences - 7.4 work with service users and/or their carers to facilitate the service user's preferred role in decision-making, and provide service users and carers with the information they may need where appropriate - 7.5 modify their own means of communication to address the individual communication needs and preferences of service users and carers, and remove any barriers to communication where possible - 7.6 understand the need to support the communication needs of service users and carers, such as through the use of an appropriate interpreter
+7.1: use effective and appropriate verbal and nonverbal skills to communicate with service users, carers, colleagues and others 7.2: communicate in English to the required standard for their profession (equivalent to level 7 of the International English Language Testing System, with no element below 6.52)

+7.3: understand the characteristics and consequences of verbal and non-verbal communication and recognise how these can be affected by difference of any kind, including, but not limited to, protected characteristics,3 intersectional experiences and cultural differences

-The International English Language Testing System (IELTS) tests competence in the English language.
+2 The International English Language Testing System (IELTS) tests competence in the English language.
 Applicants who have qualified outside of the UK, whose first language is not English and who are not applying through the Swiss Mutual Recognition Route (SMR) must provide evidence that they have reached the necessary standard.
 More information is available here: Statement on English language proficiency requirements for internationally trained health and care professionals.

-&lt;sup>3 The Equality Act 2010 defines the protected characteristics as age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity.
+3 The Equality Act 2010 defines the protected characteristics as age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity.
 Equivalent equality legislation in Northern Ireland protects age, disability, gender, race, religion or belief and sexual orientation.